ARPANSA EME Program Action Plan 2020-2024

 - How does the EME exposure change over time (e.g. has the introduction of 5G increased the exposure)?

-ARPANSA will publish the results of the studies to inform the community on their EME exposure.
+ARPANSA will publish the results of these studies to inform the community on EME exposure levels.

 Upgrade ARPANSA’s EME laboratory

 ARPANSA maintains a nationally accredited laboratory for measurement and calibration of EME testing instruments and EME research.
 During 2020-2022 ARPANSA will upgrade its EME laboratory to extend its capability to higher EME frequencies, which are related to 5G and future telecommunications.
 Specifically, ARPANSA will:

 - Build a new anechoic chamber, which is a specialised room designed to perform EME measurements, calibrations and research across an extended frequency range.

 ARPANSA’s upgraded EME laboratory will offer a calibration service to the industry sector and the public and will provide an international standard research capability.

 Conduct research on EME and health

 It is important to continue the research into EME and health to ensure that public health policies are based on the most up-to-date information as telecommunications and other technologies continue to develop.